msnodeve/rlottie.github.io/README.md

 - Setup the emscripten sdk environment
    Follow  DoDown and Install steps https://emscripten.org/docs/getting_started/downloads.html
 - Clone the repo using git clone --recurse-submodules https://github.com/rlottie/rlottie.github.io.git command
+  - submodles are created at /rlottie.
+It is already built, if you don't need additional api, you don't need to build the submodule.

 - Install [Visual Studio Code](https://code.visualstudio.com/) on Windows 10